Instructors and Guides

 He’s been taking people out into Oregon’s wild places for fun and visionary journeys for 40 years.
 While there, he leads them through sensory games, meditations, and experimentation to explore their own unique relationship with nature, perception, and expression.

 He's been studying art for over 40 years with a BFA from the School of Visual Arts.
 His philosophical approach to making things from clay grows out of his long involvement with various spiritual traditions.
-He's been an instructor of ceramics at Portland Community College, Portland, Or. for 16 years.
+He's been an instructor of ceramics at Portland Community College, Portland, Oregon since 2004.

 You can see some of his ceramic works for sale on his etsy.